A tale of two moduli spaces: logarithmic and multi-scale differentials: The underlying algebraic stack of Rub

 with the induced maps $\ul B' \to \ul B$ and $\ul B' \to \ul B''$ on underlying schemes being isomorphisms, admits a unique dashed arrow.

-Gillam proves that the full subcategory of $\cat{Rub}_{\ul 0}$ consisting of minimal objects, together with its natural forgetful functor to $\cat{Sch}$, is (equivalent to) the underlying algebraic stack of $\cat{Rub}_{\ul 0}$.
-Thus, objects are those log points of $\cat{Rub}_{\ul 0}$ for which the log structure is minimal, and morphisms are simply the usual morphisms of log objects \footnote{A warning: suppose that one starts with a CFG over $\cat{LogSch}$ which is equivalent to a category fibred in setoids, and which has enough minimal objects.
-It is then representable by an algebraic stack with log structure, but this \emph{need not} be equivalent to a category fibred in setoids over schemes (in other words, it can still have non-trivial stacky structure).
-The most elementary example of this is perhaps the subdivision of $\bb G_m^\trop$ at $1$, which is certainly a category fibred in setoids over $\cat{LogSch}$, but whose underlying algebraic stack is $[\bb P^1/\bb G_m]$.
-This is because a given schematic point can admit two (or more) different minimal logarithmic structures, which can have several isomorphisms between them even if we have a CFS over $\cat{LogSch}$; the fiber over \emph{any given} log scheme can still have no non-trivial automorphisms.}.
+Gillam's results imply that the full subcategory of $\cat{Rub}_{\ul 0}$ consisting of minimal objects, together with its natural forgetful functor to $\cat{Sch}$, is (equivalent to) the underlying algebraic stack of $\cat{Rub}_{\ul 0}$.
+Thus, objects are those log points of $\cat{Rub}_{\ul 0}$ for which the log structure is minimal, and morphisms are simply the usual morphisms of log objects.

 As such, if we want to understand the relative inertia of $\cat{Rub}_{\ul 0}$ over $\mathfrak M$, we need to understand not only the minimal objects and their morphisms, but also all possible ways of equipping a schematic object of $\cat{Rub}_{\ul 0}$ with minimal log structure.